 People who have had a major impact on me — whether a sparring buddy, mentor, or friend.

-Jagath ∙ Alex ∙ Srujay ∙ Annie ∙ Philipp ∙ Brady ∙ Yuwei ∙ Laura ∙ Saaketh ∙ Dylan ∙ Will ∙ Prateek
+Jagath ∙ Alex ∙ Srujay ∙ Leonard ∙ Philipp ∙ Brady ∙ Yuwei ∙ Saaketh ∙ Dylan ∙ Will ∙ Prateek